AlessioSocci/EDUCATIONAL-RED_PITAYA-125_14-2/README.md

 A task scheduler implemented in C script for the PS (processor system) core 1 in Zynq7000 SoC, using API (Application Programming Interface) and BSP (Board Support Package) generated in Vivado with a basic VHDL HW: PS IP with some basic functionality enabled, a first
 AXI connected GPIO IP with all the on board led linked, a second AXI connected GPIO IP with external Pin linked and an XADC IP block with external pin connected to AUX 0 input.

-- GPIO: Set one AXI GPIO PL IP pin as output and another one AXI GPIO PL IP pin as input; GPIO IP are connected via AXI bus to processor.
+- GPIO: Set one AXI GPIO PL IP pin as output and, in another one AXI GPIO PL IP, one pin as input; GPIO IP are connected via AXI bus to processor.

 - PS MIO: Set pin 0 and 7 of PS MIO as output, it's connected at two on-board led and at the other side are directly connected to the processor, bypassing the FPGA logic.
 Set pin 12 as input, with a pull-down resistor 10 kOhm externally cabled.